Zoneomics Logo

 2.

-As applied to the area of the PUD approved for single-family detached dwellings or duplex dwellings, the required subdivision plat shall be deemed to be the required detail site plan, provided, however, the city council, as a condition of the approval of an outline development plan, may require that a detail site plan of any proposed gating of private streets and related entry features be submitted to the director for review and approval.
+As applied to the area of the PUD approved for single-family detached dwellings or duplex dwellings, the required subdivision plat shall be deemed to be the required detail site plan, provided, however, the City Council, as a condition of the approval of an outline development plan, may require that a detail site plan of any proposed gating of private streets and related entry features be submitted to the Director for review and approval.

 Transfer of allocated intensity.
-Provision for the transfer of permitted intensity (dwelling units or nonresidential floor area) as initially allocated to a development area may be included within the outline development plan and, if such provision has been approved by the city council, the transfer of intensity shall be made in accordance with such provisions.
+Provision for the transfer of permitted intensity (dwelling units or nonresidential floor area) as initially allocated to a development area may be included within the outline development plan and, if such provision has been approved by the City Council, the transfer of intensity shall be made in accordance with such provisions.
 In instances where no provision for transfer has been included within an approved outline development plan, the transfer of allocated intensity shall be made as follows:

 1.